begussimo/credit-risk-analysis-with-python/README.md

 ![alt text](https://github.com/begussimo/credit-risk-analysis-with-python/blob/main/images/Corr.jpeg)

 As it can be seen from the heatmap, the most corrolated values are Applicant income-Loan Amount and also Credit History-Loan Status.

+### Conlusion and Insights

+In this analysis, all the hypotheses that were formulated have been validated.
+Specifically, the variables found to exert the greatest influence on loan approval status are income, credit history, and loan amount.
+Furthermore, the analysis identified that the property area also plays a significant role in loan approval, with semiurban areas exhibiting a higher loan approval rate compared to urban or rural areas.